Lachlan Deer

 Digital and Social Media Strategies

 Introduces students to digital marketing with an emphasis on recent academic research in quantitative marketing and field experiments.
-Targeted at Bachelor’s students.
+Targeted at undergraduate students.

 Social Media and Web Analytics

 Develops an understanding of the social media landscape from the point of view of a marketing analyst.
-Targeted at Master’s students.
+Targeted at graduate students.

 Using Text as Data in Empirical Economics Research